Awards

 The ASMS Award for Distinguished Contribution in Mass Spectrometry is named to honor the memory of John B. Fenn who shared the 2002 Nobel Prize for the development of electrospray Ionization.
 John joined ASMS in 1986 and remained an active member until his passing in 2010.

 The John B. Fenn Award for a Distinguished Contribution in Mass Spectrometry recognizes a focused or singular achievement in fundamental or applied mass spectrometry in contrast to awards that recognize lifetime achievement.
-Eligibility is restricted to members of ASMS.
-Nominations will be held for three years.
 The award is conferred at the ASMS Annual Conference with the presentation of a $10,000 cash award, a recognition plaque, and the award lecture.

 Eligibility & How To Submit a Nomination

-GO TO ONLINE AWARDS PLATFORM to start your nomination.
+GO TO ONLINE AWARDS PLATFORM to start your nomination [platform will reopen in June 2025].
 You will register (create) an account with our special awards platform and then get started by selecting 'John B. Fenn Distinguished Contribution in Mass Spectrometry' from the dropdown list of awards.

 Eligibility